What Is a Flat Income Tax System?

 Arguments Against a Flat Tax System

 Opponents of the flat tax argue that progressive tax systems are fair because they tax disposable earnings—income minus certain deductible expenses.
 They argue that the wealthy should pay more because they have more disposable income and therefore a greater ability to pay, and that the economy would be better stimulated by decreasing taxes on the middle class, who make up the largest part of the general public.
-This would give more people additional disposable income to spend on products.
+This would give more people additional disposable income to spend on products, they contend.